Honest Masterworks Review 2025: How NOT to Invest in Art

 Storage Of The Artwork

-The Observer reported that Scott stores the artwork with his own personal collection.
-That may have been true in the beginning when the business was just starting out and there was 1 or 2 paintings, but obviously not when there are 85+ of them.
+The Observer once reported that when the platform was new, Scott stored the artwork with his own personal collection.
+That may have been true in the beginning when the business was just starting out and there was a handful of paintings, but obviously not when there are 400+ of them.
+That was still a conflict of interest however.

 Many art collectors use the same professional third-party art storage facility that Masterworks uses.
 Scott’s collection is not intermingled in any way with Masterworks.